SciML/Optimization.jl/docs/src/tutorials/linearandinteger.md

 Below we show how to solve a linear optimization problem using the HiGHS optimizer.
 This example has been taken from the [JuMP documentation](https://jump.dev/JuMP.jl/stable/tutorials/linear/finance/#Short-term-financing).

-Short-term cash commitments present an ongoing challenge for corporations[^1].
+Short-term cash commitments present an ongoing challenge for corporations.
 Let's explore an example scenario to understand this better:

 Consider the following monthly net cash flow requirements, presented in thousands of dollars: